numberoverzero/bloop/docs/user/models.rst

             ["email", "username"], hash_key="created_on")

 A GlobalSecondaryIndex must have a ``hash_key``, and can optionally have a ``range_key``.
-This can either be the model_name of a column, or the column object itself:
+This can either be the name of a column, or the column object itself:

 .. code-block:: python